169th Airlift Squadron

-The 169th Airlift Squadron (169 AS) is a unit of the Illinois Air National Guard 182d Airlift Wing located at Peoria Air National Guard Base, Peoria, Illinois.
-The 169th is equipped with the C-130H3 Hercules.
+The 169th Airlift Squadron is a unit of the Illinois Air National Guard 182d Airlift Wing located at Peoria Air National Guard Base, Peoria, Illinois.
+The 169th is equipped with a C-130H3 Hercules.

 History

 World War II

-The 304th Fighter Squadron was activated at Morris Field, North Carolina with the 98th, 303d, and 304th Fighter Squadrons assigned.
+The 304th Fighter Squadron was activated at Morris Field, North Carolina with the 98th, and 303d Fighter Squadrons, (Note: This squadron is not related to the current reserve 303d Fighter Squadron, which was a troop carrier unit during World War II.) as part of the 337th Fighter Group.
 It received its initial cadre from the 20th Fighter Group.
-The squadron operated as replacement training unit, flying primarily P-40 Warhawks and P-51 Mustangs, but also other fighter aircraft.
-The squadron and its components were disbanded in 1944 in a major reorganization of the Army Air Forces (AAF) in which all units not programmed to be transferred overseas were replaced by AAF Base Units to free up manpower for overseas deployment.
-The 341st AAF Base Unit (Replacement Training Unit, Fighter) took over the group's equipment at Pinellas.
+The squadron operated as replacement training unit, flying primarily P-40 Warhawks and P-51 Mustangs, as well as other fighter aircraft.
+The squadron was disbanded in 1944 as part of a major reorganization of the Army Air Forces in which all units not programmed to be transferred overseas were replaced by AAF Base Units to free up manpower for overseas deployment.
+The Section C of the 341st AAF Base Unit (Replacement Training Unit, Fighter) took over the squadron's equipment at Pinellas.

 Illinois Air National Guard

-The wartime 304th Fighter Squadron was re-constituted and re-designated as the 169th Fighter Squadron on 24 May 1946.
-It was allotted to the Illinois Air National Guard, being organized at Greater Peoria Airport, Illinois and was extended federal recognition on 21 June 1947.
-The 169th Fighter Squadron was bestowed the history, honors, and colors of the 304th Fighter Squadron.
-The squadron was equipped with the F-51D Mustang and was assigned to the Illinois ANG 126th Bombardment Group (Light), at Chicago Municipal Airport.
+The 304th Fighter Squadron was reconstituted and redesignated the 169th Fighter Squadron on 24 May 1946.
+It was allotted to the National Guard, being organized at Greater Peoria Airport, Illinois and was extended federal recognition on 21 June 1947.
+The 169th Fighter Squadron was assigned to the 126th Bombardment Group (Light), at Chicago Municipal Airport.